 - Beneficial For Infant & Child Development: It’s crucial for developing babies and children to get a good amount of DHA and EPA so their brains and eyes develop fully and properly.
 Pregnant moms need to be particularly aware of this, because children with mothers supplemented with omega-3s during pregnancy score better on mental processing, psychomotor, hand-eye coordination and audial processing tests at nine months and four years of age.
 These children also seem to have lowered ADHD risk.

-- May Fight Menstrual Pain: One should know to supplement a women’s diet during her menstruation, with omega-3s significantly affects menstrual symptoms, making them milder.
+- May Fight Menstrual Pain: One should know supplementing a women’s diet during her menstruation, with omega-3s significantly affects menstrual symptoms, making them milder.

 - Linked to Lowered Macular Degeneration Risk: Having high omega-3 levels are significantly correlated with a lower risk of age-related macular (related to the eye) degeneration, the leading cause of blindness in those over 60 years old.

 - Support Healthy Skin & Slow Aging: In some ways omega-3 fatty acids protect your bone density, they can also help your skin stay beautiful from the inside out.